Entangling quantum logic gates in neutral atoms via the microwave-driven spin-flip blockade: Mapping from optical to microwave control

 \section{Mapping from optical to microwave control}

 To begin we describe how coherent control associated with the Rydberg-blockade in the optical regime can be mapped to the microwave regime via Rydberg-dressing and the spin-flip blockade.
 For concreteness, we consider $^{133}\mathrm{Cs}$ where qubits are stored in the hyperfine levels of the electronic ground state $6S_{1/2}$, though this easily generalizes to other species for both alkali and alkaline-earth-like atoms.
-We take the logical states to be the clock states, $\ket{0}=\ket{F=4,m_F=0}$, $\ket{1}=\ket{F=3,m_F=0}$.
+We take the logical states to be the clock states $\ket{0}=\ket{F=4,m_F=0}$, $\ket{1}=\ket{F=3,m_F=0}$.

-In the presence of a bias magnetic field, when a two-qubit gate is to be performed, the $\ket{0}$-state of each atom can be shelved in the $\ket{F=3,m_F=1}$ state, where it is effectively removed from further interactions.
-The state $\ket{F=4,m_F=0}\equiv \ket{a}$ is then an auxiliary state, which is coupled to a Rydberg state $\ket{r}$ via a near-resonance optical/UV laser field with detuning $\Delta_\mathrm{L}$ and Rabi frequency $\Omega_\mathrm{L}$, as shown in Fig. 1a.
-For a single atom this results in a dressed Autler-Townes doublet
+In the presence of a bias magnetic field, when a two-qubit gate is to be performed, the population in the $\ket{0}$-state of each atom can be shelved in the $\ket{F=3,m_F=1}$ state, where it is effectively removed from further interactions, as in Fig.~\ref{fig:Protocol}(a).
+The now-empty state $\ket{F=4,m_F=0}$ is then repurposed as the auxiliary state $\ket{a}$, which is coupled to a Rydberg state $\ket{r}$ via a near-resonance optical/UV laser field, as shown in Fig.~\ref{fig:Protocol}(b).
+We choose our shelving protocol and auxiliary state $\ket{a}$ such that when we dress the auxiliary state, the populations in the computational states remain undisturbed, and the transition between states $\ket{1}$ and $\ket{\tilde{a}}$ is controllable.
+This choice would vary depending on the qubit encoding and atomic species.
+For example, for a qubit encoded in the nuclear spin of the ground $^1\mathrm{S}_0$ manifold of $^{171}\mathrm{Yb}$, one can simply dress one of the metastable $^3\mathrm{P}_0$ clock states as the auxiliary state, without the need for shelving in a clock-laser-driven entangling gate.